-Integrating letter shapes into relevant pictures is more effective than just associating letters with a relevant picture, as occurs in typical alphabet friezes.
+When teaching children sound-letter relationships, integrating letter shapes into relevant pictures has been shown to be more effective than just associating letters with a relevant picture, as occurs in typical alphabet friezes/charts.
 The embedded picture mnemonic on the right below is thus more likely to help learners remember the letter C and the main sound it represents than the image on the left.

 You can watch US expert Dr David Kilpatrick explaining this at 18:40 on the video clock here, read about it on p272 of his excellent, accessible book, or read relevant research for yourself here, here, here and here.

-You can also use these cards in word-building sequences, as seen here:
+You can use these cards in word-building sequences/word chains, as seen here: